 In the remainder of the section, we will briefly examine some outstanding challenges for the theory.
 The most important issue, perhaps, concerns the relation between episodic memory and episodic imagination.
-The simulation theory characterizes remembering and future-oriented imagination as capacities of the same systemic kind, yet does not collapse the distinction between the two, appealing-in condition (2')-to a process of 'aiming' to produce a representation of a past episode.
-Neuroimaging and clinical studies have yielded preliminary evidence of processing differences between episodic memory and episodic future thought (e.g., Benoit & Schacter 2015; Irish & Piolino 2016).
-Future research will tell whether these are sufficiently robust to motivate the identification of specific cognitive processes for the representation of past or future episodes.
-On a related note, the simulationist should clarify the relation between episodic memory and episodic counterfactual thought-i.e., imagining alternative ways in which past episodes could have occurred.
-This will require engagement with the nascent scientific literature on this capacity (De Brigard & Parikh 2019) as well as careful examination of the concept of episode appealed to in the theory.
-On a sufficiently liberal conception, episodic counterfactual thought would arguably involve a representation of a past episode, thus satisfying condition (2') of the theory.
+The simulation theory characterizes remembering and future-oriented imagination cesses for the representation of past or future episodes.
+On a related note, the simulationist should clarify the relation between episodic memory and episodic counterfactual thought-that is, imagining alternative ways in which past episodes could have occurred.
+This will require engagement with the nascent scientific literature on this capacity (De Brigard and Parikh 2019) as well as careful examination of the concept of episode appealed to in the theory.
+On a sufficiently liberal conception, episodic counterfactual as capacities of the same systemic kind, yet does not collapse the distinction between the two, appealing-in condition (2')-to a process of 'aiming' to produce a representation of a past episode.
+Neuroimaging and clinical studies have yielded preliminary evidence of processing differences between episodic memory and episodic future thought (e.g., Benoit and Schacter 2015; Irish and Piolino 2016).
+Future research will tell whether these are sufficiently robust to motivate the identification of specific cognitive prothought would arguably involve a representation of a past episode, thus satisfying condition (2') of the theory.
 There are other concepts, playing significant explanatory or dialectical roles in the theory, which are not appropriately aligned with scientific use.
 Perhaps the most obvious one is the concept of aim, appealed to in conditions (2) and (2').
-Michaelian (2016a, p.
-113) characterizes such appeal as 'shorthand for talk of the system responding to given retrieval cues provided by either the agent or his environment'.
+Michaelian (2016a: 113) characterizes such appeal as 'shorthand for talk of the system responding to given retrieval cues provided by either the agent or his environment'.
 While this characterization may be satisfactory for reference-fixing purposes, it is not clear whether the concept genuinely constitutes a part of the common core of leading scientific theories of the episodic system.
 Future, empirical and conceptual, developments will establish if the concept can be aligned with, or 'translated' into the idiom of, such theories.
 Similarly, scientific developments may compel precisification or refinement of the concepts of system and process, given that the alignment of neural and cognitive accounts of memory systems-including the episodic construction system-remains a difficult problem (Ferbinteanu 2019).
 More broadly, the concept of causation has featured prominently in the debate between the simulation theory and causal theories of memory.
 Despite this, memory theorists have by and large treated the concept as primitive, engaging minimally with the philosophy and science of causation.
 With the steady increase of theorists examining causation in memory, we expect future work to significantly advance our understanding of the nuances of the debate (Werning 2020; Najenson 2021; Andonovski 2021; Robins 2023).

 Finally, the simulation theory, while philosophically radical in one sense, is philosophically traditional in another.
 Namely, the theory-even if only as a matter of convenience-characterizes the concept of episodic memory classically, positing individually necessary and jointly sufficient conditions token episodic memories need to satisfy.
 There is growing awareness in the literature that this is a substantive assumption, which may have to be reexamined.
-Indeed, with extensive evidence against the classical theory of concepts (Laurence & Margolis 1999), and an apparent family resemblance between instances of episodic and semantic memory (Andonovski 2020), such reexamination may be needed relatively urgently.
+Indeed, with extensive evidence against the classical theory of concepts (Laurence and Margolis 1999), and an apparent family resemblance between instances of episodic and semantic memory (Andonovski 2020), such reexamination may be needed relatively urgently.
 While an important challenge, this does not constitute a principled problem for the theory.
-On the contrary, non-classical-e.g., prototype-theories of concepts seem to fit better with the psychofunctional characterization of episodic memory favored by the simulationist.
+On the contrary, non-classical-for example, prototype-theories of concepts seem to fit better with the psychofunctional characterization of episodic memory favored by the simulationist.